joaovitorbf/ynodesktop/README.md

 ![ynodesk](https://user-images.githubusercontent.com/2998216/201456135-270da105-a4fa-4976-a69a-3a69e5d3fe59.png)

-A desktop client for [Yume Nikki Online](https://ynoproject.net/) with Discord Rich Presence.
+A desktop client for [Yume Nikki Online](https://ynoproject.net/) with optional Discord Rich Presence.
 Show your friends what game you're playing and what room you're in.
 Also looks pretty cool as an installed program.

-Created as a simple Electron wrapper around the website, with `discord-rpc` and some hacks to make save exporting/importing work.
+Created as a simple Electron wrapper around the website, with optional `discord-rpc` integration and some hacks to make save exporting/importing work.

 ## Features

-- Display your game status and room information to friends on Discord.
+- Optional Discord Rich Presence to display your game status and room information to friends on Discord.
 - Easy installation and setup.
 - Smooth integration with Yume Nikki Online.

 ## Rich Presence